 These 10 Spanish winter dishes will just about cover all your meals and snacks over the course of a day, and then some.
 And if you don’t get a chance to sample one of them here in Madrid, no worries—we’ve got you covered with the recipes as well.

 1. Fabada Asturiana

-Though it originated in the region of Asturias, this dish has become a national favourite and can be bought ready-made at most supermarkets.
-For an extra dash of Asturian flavour, enjoy your fabada with a cold glass of Asturian cider.
+Though it originated in the region of Asturias, this dish has become a national favorite.
+For an extra dash of authenticity, enjoy your fabada with a cold glass of Asturian cider.

 2. Cocido Madrileño